Clianthus

-Clianthus, commonly known as kakabeak (kōwhai ngutukākā in Māori), is a genus of flowering plants in the legume family Fabaceae, comprising two species of shrubs native to New Zealand.
-They have striking clusters of red flowers which resemble the beak of the kaka, a New Zealand parrot.
+Clianthus, commonly known as kaka beak (kōwhai ngutukākā in Māori), is a genus of flowering plants in the legume family Fabaceae, comprising two species of shrubs endemic to the North Island of New Zealand.
+They have striking clusters of red flowers which resemble the beak of the kākā, a New Zealand parrot.
 The plants are also known as parrot's beak, parrot's bill and lobster claw – all references to the distinctive flowers.
-There is also a variety with white to creamy coloured flowers called: "Albus," and a variety with rosy pink flowers called: "Roseus."
+There is also a variety with white to creamy coloured flowers called: "Albus", and a variety with rosy pink flowers called: "Roseus".